SanojRellen/Ablage/README.md

         ' Get the current value of the cell, ensuring it shows two decimal places formattedValue = Format(cell.Value, "0.00")

+        ' Replace the period with a comma formattedValue = Replace(formattedValue, ".", ",")

         ' Append " EUR"
         formattedValue = formattedValue & " EUR"